tejasbhor/shravyamudra/README.md

 1. Open your preferred web browser and navigate to `http://localhost:5173` (or the port indicated by Vite).
 2.  **Register** for a new user account or **Log In** if you already have credentials.
-3. Explore the **gesture translation features** to see real-time translation in action.
+3. Explore the **text-to-gesture translation features** to see real-time translation in action.
-4. Dive into the **learning modules** to enhance your understanding of various gestures.
+4. Dive into the **learning modules** to enhance your understanding of various ISL gestures.
 5. Access the **Django Admin interface** at `http://localhost:8000/admin/` using the superuser credentials you created to manage data and users.

 ---